 - Don’t be afraid to ask questions.
 There are going to be assignments and classes that you struggle with but don’t feel like you have to struggle alone.
 Ask questions if you don’t understand something and reach out to fellow students or to your teachers for help.

 - Be honest and true to yourself.
 Peer pressure is real and it can be overwhelming at times, but it is important that you stay true to yourself and your beliefs instead of trying to change yourself into someone you are not just to fit in.
 You’ll be much happier if you remain honest.

 - Communicate with your teachers.
 Although it may not always feel like it, your teachers are on your side and they want to help you.
-If you are struggling with an assignment or need some extra help, don’t be afraid to ask and don’t wait until the due date to do it!
+If you are struggling with an assignment or need some extra help, don’t be afraid to ask, and don’t wait until the due date to do it!

-Every student’s experience in transition to public high school is unique, but every student who makes the transition is essentially going through the same thing.
+Every student’s experience in the transition to public high school is unique, but every student who makes the transition is essentially going through the same thing.
 It is important to remember that you are not alone, even if it sometimes feels like you are.
 Just make an effort to stay true to yourself and try to enjoy your high school experience as much as possible.